FLUID CONTROL

 Conceptual diagram of a new ship design method using AI technology

-To utilize AI tech. to hull form design, hull form representation method which can express complex 3D curved surface on the hull with AI tech. friendliness is essential.
-Our group has been developing an image-based Curved Surface Representation (ICSR) for the purpose of applying image recognition technology to hull design, and has been promoting the application of AI technology to hull design.
+Implementing AI technology in hull form design necessitates the development of hull form representation methods tailored for AI use, capable of accurately representing complex 3D curved surfaces.
+Our group has been developing an image-based Curved Surface Representation (ICSR) to apply image recognition technology to hull design and has been promoting the application of AI technology to hull design.

-Database construction method is one of the key technologies to apply the AI technology to ship design.
-Our group is developing a database construction method by utilizing a hull form blending (morphing) method which can generate new hull forms automatically while retaining the genes of excellent hull shapes which are difficult to be parameterized.
+The database construction method is one of the key technologies to apply AI technology to ship design.
+Our group is developing a database construction method by utilizing a hull form blending (morphing) method, which can generate new hull forms automatically while retaining the genes of excellent hull shapes that are difficult to parameterize.

 Conceptual diagram of a hull form blending

-Hull form design has been developed based on the experience of expert engineers, and the transfer of these skills has been a challenge.
-Our research group has been studying to visualize the relationship between hull form and stern flow field, which has been tacitly known by experienced engineers, by utilizing the hull form database.
+The hull form design has been developed based on the experience of expert engineers, and the transfer of these skills has been a challenge.
+Our research group has been studying to visualize the relationship between hull form and stern flow field, which has been known tacitly by experienced engineers, by utilizing the hull form database.

 Visualization of changes in stern flow field due to ship shape change